andrew-canafe/heat-lang/README.md

 Heat allows for unsafe type casting and unsafe memory access, similar to that of in C. Heat supports pointer arithmetic, but offsets are always calculated using one-byte sizes and never using the sizes of the pointed-to variables, as this gives the programmer more control over the individual bytes of array data structures.
 Heat supports multi-level `break` statements with depths that can be specified in the `break` statements themselves, as this gives more power to the language as a whole.
 Heat does not support garbage collection, for obvious performance reasons.

 ### Use different symbols for different things
 Heat removes ambiguities between multiplication and indirection symbols by using the `$` symbol instead of the `*` symbol to act as the new indirection operator.
-However, Heat still uses the same `&` symbol for both the address-of operator and the bitwise-and operator, for aesthetic reasons.
+However, Heat still uses the same `&` symbol for both the address-of operator and the bitwise-and operator, for aesthetic purposes.

 ### All actions should be explicity defined
 Heat makes it mandatory for the initialization of variables to be explicit, and does not allow zero-by-default initialization.
 Heat requires a type to be associated with each variable and does not support `auto` specifiers, as they are confusing in the process of reading source code.